Exploring Fremantle Prison

 We discovered a gem to eat at and loved it so much we went back another day just to go there again.

-Kailis fish and chips is fantastic and right on the harbour front.
+Kailis fish and chips are fantastic and right on the harbour front.

 It’s not cheap but not extortionate either and we found the family special a really good amount for us and the best deal.